arko97x/Guess-the-Number/README.md

 # Guess-the-Number
 A simple Android game app built using Flutter.
 No longer actively maintained.
+As of Sept 2026.